rokasauras/light_practice/README.md

 ### Features

 * Allows user to define click coordinates.
-* Analyzes the screen for black pixels at those coordinates.
+* Analyses the screen for black pixels at those coordinates.
-* (Optional) Integrates with an automation tool to perform clicks based on detection (mention the tool if applicable).

 ## No Duplicates Script